Sarin-K/AdventureWork-sql-powerBI/README.md

-# AdventureWork Sales Data Analyst
+# AdventureWork Sales Data Analysis

 ## Summary
 I analyze online and reseller sales of Adventure Work data from 2020-2023 using SQL (for data cleaning and transformation) and PowerBI (for data visualization).
 By combining Reseller Sales Data and Online Sales Data the distribution channel can be compared.
 In addition the sales trend in each year for the channels are also visualized.
 The data shows that Reseller sales contributed more to Adventure Work sales compared to online sales at 69% to 31% and sales of AdventureWork consistently peak around November.